Schwenger/House-Of-Tweets/backend/README.md

 Currently, `backend/pols.json` actually is a list of such entries, but that will change.  # FIXME

 Each politician entry has:
 - `twittering` (optional): JSON object, contact information on Twitter if existing
-  FIXME: currently `null` if no such contact
     - `twitterId`: integer/string, Twitter-internal ID, e.g. `569166756`
     - `twitterUserName`: string, Twitter-Handle, e.g. `"lisapaus"`
 - `self_bird`, `citizen_bird`: string, bird-IDs of the politician-chosen and citizen-chosen birds, respectively, e.g. `"gartenbaumlaeufer"`